COSC3020/parallel-mergesort-aijun-hall-uwyo/README.md

 is a single merge per level, growing in size each time.

 Thus the span is : $\Theta(1 + 2 + 4 + ... + n) = \Theta(n)$

+- Referenced https://www.geeksforgeeks.org/merge-sort-using-multi-threading/ for writing code and runtime analysis.
+All code is written by me.

+- Referenced https://nodejs.org/api/worker_threads.html for documentation on multithreading in javascript

+- Referenced https://www.geeksforgeeks.org/node-js-worker-threads/ for documentation on multithreading in javascript

+- Referenced previous mergesort-aijun-hall-uwyo repo assignment, and borrowed certain code snippets from past mergesort work

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."